 Production planning guarantees that the production team and the organization generally meet their deliverables in time and in the required manner.
 Suppliers are also made aware of the required raw materials so they can source them early.
 Inventory investment is also reduced through production planning.
 It further improves efficiency, thereby cutting down the production costs.
 This, in turn, saves the organization money that can be spent elsewhere.

 16. What Factors Affect Production Control?

-Production control differs from one organization to the other, since it is influenced by certain aspects in the work environment.
-These are the size of production, nature of production, and nature of operation.
-The nature of production, in this case, can either be job-oriented, product-oriented, service-oriented and so forth.
+Production control differs from one organization to the other, since it is influenced by certain aspects of the work environment.
+These are the size of production, nature of production, and nature of the operation.
+The nature of production, in this case, can either be job-oriented, product-oriented, service-oriented, and so forth.

 17. Why is it Necessary to Have Robust Production Control?